 Asean Plus Three Emergency Rice Reserve

-With the earmarked reserve increased to 787,000 metric tons, EAERR activities was conducted by its Secretariat with the supervision of the EAERR Project Steering Committees residing one representative from each member country.
-Its Secretariat was hosted by the government of Thailand.
-During the initial stage of the project, the very same government of Thailand provided in-kind contribution to the project in term of office spaces and personnel.
-The project was financially supported by the government of Japan.
-The pilot project saw the total of over 10,000 metric tons of rice implemented in the ASEAN region.
+With the earmarked reserve increased to 787,000 metric tonnes, EAERR activities were conducted by its Secretariat with the supervision of the EAERR Project Steering Committees residing one representative from each member country.
+Its Secretariat was hosted by the Government of Thailand.
+During the initial stage of the project, the very same Government of Thailand provided in-kind contribution to the project in term of office spaces and personnel.
+The project was financially supported by the Government of Japan.
+The pilot project saw the total of over 10,000 metric tonnes of rice implemented through Tier 1 and Tier 3 in the ASEAN region.

 Meanwhile, the success of the pilot project enlightened the importance of food security into ASEAN Plus Three region.
 The ASEAN Plus Three Ministers on Agriculture and Forestry decided to expand the pilot project into a permanent mechanism and terminated EAERR pilot project in 2010.
 Consequently, the ASEAN Plus Three Emergency Rice Reserve (APTERR) was established in order to be developed into a permanent mechanism and entered its preparatory stage with the earmarked reserves of 787,000 metric tons as committed during EAERR pilot project.